Vikash-8090-Yadav/BetaSTore/README.md

 npm run dev
 ```
 6. Access the dApp:
-Open your web browser and visit http://localhost:3000 to interact with the OLX application.
+Open your web browser and visit http://localhost:3000 to interact with the store application.

 <br>

 ## 🔍The problem it solves

-"Decentralised OLX" solves a multitude of issues commonly faced in traditional online marketplaces, as well as some unique challenges posed by the digital asset environment.
+"BetaStore" solves a multitude of issues commonly faced in traditional online marketplaces, as well as some unique challenges posed by the digital asset environment.
 Some of the key problems it addresses include:

 **Trust and Authenticity**: By leveraging blockchain technology, "Decentralised OLX" ensures that all listed items are authenticated and unique, thereby eliminating concerns about counterfeit or misrepresented products.
 The transparent nature of blockchain provides users with a secure and trustworthy platform for buying and selling rare items.